JC-Coder/website-uptime-monitor-discord-bot/README.md

    - Copy your channel ID and add it to the `.env` file

 5. Configure your sites:
-   - Edit `src/index.ts` and update the `sites` array with your websites
+   - Create or edit `data.ts` in the root directory with your sites to monitor
+   - The repository contains a sample data.ts template you can use
+   - This file is gitignored to keep your site configuration private

 ## Running the Bot